Who’s Who (Doing What Where)

 Bridget Bennett

-Bridget is researching private community wastewater systems in Scotland, with a focus on 1) how they are managed and supported and 2) how they could be more innovative and effective.
-Her research seeks to address the challenges communities face in accessing the correct information, technology and support for their off-mains wastewater systems.
+Bridget Bennett is a PhD student researching private community wastewater systems in Scotland, with a focus on how they are managed and supported, and how they could be more innovative and effective.